hyperblast/beefweb/README.md

 - Responsive layouts with support for screen sizes down to 320px
 - The same HTTP/JSON API is available for controlling player from your application

+### Downloads

+There are no official releases yet.
+However development builds should be stable enought for general use.
+You could [download them here](https://hyperblast.org/beefweb/builds).
+Choose latest available date and pick the file specific to your CPU architecture.

+### How to install
+Unpack `beefweb-*.tar.gz` to `$HOME/.local/lib/deadbeef`.

+### How to use
+Point your browser to `http://localhost:8880` and enjoy your web interface.

+If you've enabled remote connections on plugin configuration screen you'll be able to connect from remote machines as well.

+To allow browsing and adding files via web interface specify music directories in plugin configuration screen (multiple entries are separated with `;`).

 ### Screenshots

 ![Main web interface](https://user-images.githubusercontent.com/19171756/34213888-b205be72-e5b1-11e7-9f77-5657979d0587.png)